- Scientific name

 Justification

 Tremellogaster surinamensis is a South American sequestrate species.
-Even though there are only seven records available, it is likely very under recorded so population size is estimated at 35000 individuals.
-It may be subjected to some habitat loss through deforestation, particularly in Colombia, but rates do not meet criteria for threatened categories.
+Even though there are only seven records available, it is likely to be very under-recorded and the global population size is estimated at 35,000 individuals.
+It may be subjected to some habitat loss through deforestation, particularly in Colombia, but rates do not meet the thresholds for threatened categories.
 Therefore, the species is assessed as Least Concern (LC).

 Taxonomic notes